cjjeakle/ml-hot-or-cold/README.md

         }
         ```
         * Run `sudo systemctl enable nginx` and `sudo systemctl start nginx`
+    * You can see nginx logs under `/var/log/nginx/`
+        * You can `grep -v "ml-hot-or-cold" access.log | less +G` to see all accesses to the site, for example
 1. Set up [letsencrypt certbot](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/) (for TLS)

 ## A note on the data